London Borough of Newham: Governance

+The local authority is Newham Council, which meets at Newham Town Hall in East Ham and has its main offices at 1000 Dockside Road, overlooking the Royal Albert Dock.
+Since 2002 the council has been led by a directly elected Mayor of Newham.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the City and East constituency.

 Demography

 Population figures

 Newham has, after Barnet and Croydon, the third highest population of the London boroughs, with a population numbering 382,984 as of 2021.
 Despite growing since the 1980s, it is still drastically lower than its pre-war peak.
 In the period between 1951 and 1981, Newham's population shrunk by 28.87% owing to factors such as the war bombings and the increasingly high unemployment.
 The redevelopment of the Docklands as well as development related to the 2012 Olympics have contributed to reversing its declining trend.